MIT-TESSE/goseek-challenge/Instructions.md

   -p, --perception      Use realistic perception for observations
 ```

-For example, you can run the following to test against ground truth data:
+For example, you can run the following to test against __Ground Truth__ data source:
 ```sh
 python test_locally.py -s simulator/goseek-v0.1.0.x86_64 -i submission -g
 ```